Expert Forensic Musicology & Litigation Support

 How It Works

-Our process blends musicological expertise with legal clarity, providing reliable analysis for high-stakes copyright matters.
+Our process blends musicological expertise with legal clarity, providing reliable analysis for music-related copyright matters.
 Here's how we work:

 1. Intake & Case Review